Fiston-pro/AWS-summary/README.md

 Amazon Aurora is a relational database management system (RDBMS) built for the cloud with full MySQL and PostgreSQL compatibility.

-Amazon Inspector is an automated vulnerability management service that continually scans AWS workloads for software vulnerabilities and unintended network exposure
+Amazon Inspector is an automated vulnerability management service that continually scans AWS workloads for software vulnerabilities and unintended network exposure.

 Multi-factor authentication (MFA) in AWS is a simple best practice that adds an extra layer of protection on top of your user name and password.